 “for the beauty of the act”

-– reflections on the concept of interdisciplinary virtuosity in the expanded field of New Music performance practice.
+– reflections on the concept of interdisciplinary virtuosity in the extended field of New Music performance practice.

 PhD research in contemporary music performance at the University of Huddersfield.